ayatokura/ai-openscale/wos-risk-config-openpages.md

 ### Required file

-In addition to the previously mentioned services, you must also have the following sample file:
+In addition to the previously mentioned services, you must also have the **OpenScale and OpenPages model risk management on IBM Cloud.ipynb** notebook file, which you can download from the https://github.com/pmservice/ai-openscale-tutorials GitHub repository.

-- IBM_CloudOP_MRM.ipynb

-The file can be downloaded from the following GitHub repository: https://ibm.box.com/v/modelriskmanagement/

 ### Create an IBMid and IBM Cloud account